-El Sol Academy has a full-time Mental Health Behavioral Aide to provide individual and group counseling.
-A teacher, parent, or administrator may refer a child to the Mental Health Behavioral Aide for evaluation and treatment.
+El Sol Academy has a full-time School Counselor to provide individual and group counseling.
+A teacher, parent, or administrator may refer a child to the School Counselor for evaluation and treatment.
 Additionally, we have partnerships in the community to which we coordinate student and family referrals.
-Please contact Sara Flores - sflores@elsolacademy.org
+You can request counseling services by filling out this form - counseling services form